formatjs/formatjs/docs/Upgrade-Guide.md

 If we're missing any interface top level support, please let us know and/or submitting a PR is greatly appreciated :)

+Note that you might need to make a few changes to your code if you were relying on the now deprecated **@types/react-intl** package.
+The most common example is `InjectedIntlProps` which must be replaced with `WrappedComponentProps`.

 ## FormattedRelativeTime

 When we introduced `FormattedRelative`, the spec for [`Intl.RelativeTimeFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RelativeTimeFormat) was still unstable.
 It has now reached stage 3 and multiple browsers have implemented it.
 However, its API is different from `FormattedRelative` so we've adjusted its API to match the spec which means it's not backwards compatible.